yazz/VisualJS/README.md

             (container
                 (inline "10%" (str (<-- :id)))  (inline "80%" (str (<-- :item))))))

-Coils aim to make web apps which are "maintenance first".
-This means that great care is taken to make sure that web apps built with Coils are easy to maintain.
+The goal of Clojure on Coils is to make web apps which are "maintenance first".
+This means that web apps built with Coils must be easy to maintain.
 This vastly decreases the time to market and long term development cost of building a webapp.

-### What is Coils?
+### Is Coils for me?

 Coils is an opinionated full stack web framework written in Clojure and Clojurescript.
-Coil's strength is in building React user interfaces connected to a database backend.
+Coil's strength is in building reactive user interfaces connected to a database backend.
 Since Clojure runs on the JVM and Clojurescript compiles to Javascript, this means that a Coils application can be packaged as a J2EE WAR file.
 This means that any Coils application can be deployed on any Java web or application server, including Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.
+So Clojure on Coils may be for you if you can answer yes to the following:

+1. You want a batteries included opinionated web framework like Rails or Meteor
+2. You believe that Clojure/Clojurescript is cool
+3. The Postgres database and SQL is a good match for your problem domain
+4. You want framework where the author cares about the maintenance of your webapp

-The programming model uses the reactive style, where you save a change in the code and it automatically updates the web browser, with no page refresh required:
+The Coils programming model uses the reactive style, where you save a change in the code and it automatically updates the web browser, with no page refresh required:

 - Uses React/Om for the UI
 - Uses SQL directly in React/Om components
 - Live coding using Figwheel

-### What Problem Does It Solve?
-When building a webapp to show data on a webpage using most frameworks a developer must:
+When building a webapp to show data on a webpage using most frameworks require that a developer must:

 - Build the UI components
 - Bind the UI components to a back end using AJAX callbacks